Digitex: A Natural Culmination of My Betfair Trading Journey

 The testnet platform that we release on November 30th will be the product of my refusal to accept second best.
 As a trader, you will be able to view real-time price action on an intuitive ladder interface.
 You’ll have the ability to submit trades instantly, with a single click of the mouse, with no mouse movement or keyboard strokes needed, never taking your eyes from the price action.

-Despite heavy load from thousands of active traders pursuing high frequency trading strategies that aren’t viable on fee-charging exchanges, the Digitex matching engine will be fast and efficient enough to deal with the resulting liquidity.
+Despite heavy load from thousands of active Betfair Traders pursuing high frequency Betfair Trading strategies that aren’t viable on fee-charging exchanges, the Digitex matching engine will be fast and efficient enough to deal with the resulting liquidity.

 A Rare Beast, Waiting to be Unleashed